rudrankbasant/Riviera23-app/README.md

 </p>

 <h2 align="center"> Official Riviera App </h2>
 	<h4 align="center"> Riviera 23 is a mobile app designed for the vibrant cultural event called Riviera.
-With a user base of over 8000+ users, Riviera 23  quickly became the go-to platform for event information, announcements, merchandise, and real-time notifications. <h4>
+With a user base of over 8000+ users, Riviera 23  quickly became the go-to platform for event information, announcements, merchandise, and real-time notifications.
+The app provides information about over 130+ cultural and sports event spanning over three days. <h4>

 </a>